Skip to main content

 How is DSI different from a traditional design curriculum?

-At DSI, you will learn to create and develop a design practice that centers on relationship-building and community investment in multiple settings, such as in governments, communities, businesses, nonprofits, or other groups.
+At DSI, you will learn to create and develop a design practice that centers on relationship-building and community investment across various settings, including governments, communities, businesses, nonprofits, and other organizations.

 Because social design supports change through the creation of new social conditions, it is about energizing all collaborators involved, particularly those with lived experience.
 It means that we explore root causes, imagine new narratives, and seek approaches that benefit (and not harm) our communities